Turn of the Tide (film): Reception

+The Monthly Film Bulletin wrote: "The simple and unaffected dialogue and the genuine open-air atmosphere of this film give it an unusual charm.
+The acting, notably that of Geraldine Fitzgerald as Ruth Fosdyck, is very good and in the right key ...
+The photography and choice of settings, both natural and architectural, are extremely good.
+The story (which is adapted from a novel) is not altogether convincing ... but the settings and the acting have an air of genuineness about them which makes the film most refreshing."

 Writing for The Spectator in 1935, Graham Greene remarked that the film was "unpretentious and truthful", and "one of the best English films [he] ha[d] yet seen".
 Rejecting contemporary critical comparison of the film to Man of Aran, Greene suggested that where Man of Aran had featured sentimentality, Turn of the Tides director "Norman Walker is concerned with truth, [...] and the beauty his picture catches is that of exact statement".